vvanglro/cf-clearance/README.md

 Please use interface mode, You must add headless=False.
 If you use it on linux or docker, use XVFB.

+Challenge are not always successful.
+Please try more and handle exceptions.

 ## Docker Usage

 Recommended to install using Docker container on Ubuntu server.